 SERVER houserv001 00146d37ec2a 54321

 In the above case you specify that FlexNet needs to use port 54321, rather than the default 27000 (and up).
 Note that this needs to be done for both the server's and the client(s) license file(s).

 We stimulate research and education by allowing Universities to use OpendTect Pro and the commercial plugins completely free-of-charge for education and R&D purposes.
-Currently more than 4000 academic licenses are used by over 400 universities worldwide to teach the next generation.
+Licenses have been issued to more than 500 universities worldwide to teach the next generation.

 To obtain an Academic License

 - The Hostname & Host ID of the computer that will be used

 An Academic license can be used for academic purposes but not for commercial exploitation.
 In return dGB and the software should be acknowledged where appropriate and relevant research results should be shared when possible.

 "OpendTect was one of the keys of success of our IBA teams who could secure second place in the regional competition for this year 2020 and the first place for the past three years."

 --Mohammed Farfour, PhD Earth Science Department, Sultan Qaboos University